 - 1 t. salt

 - Add the remaining ingredients, except the paprika.
-Process until desired consistency, adding more olive oil as needed.
-Taste for seasoning.
+Process until desired consistency, adding more olive oil (or water) as needed.
+Taste to adjust for salt.

 - Transfer to a serving bowl, drizzle with more olive oil and sprinkle with paprika.